microsoft/vscode-docs/docs/languages/javascript.md

 ## Snippets for JavaScript

-VS Code has several built-in snippets that will come up as you type or you can press `kb(editor.action.triggerSuggest)` (Trigger Suggest) and you will see a context specific list of suggestions.
+VS Code has several built-in snippets that will come up as you type or you can press `kb(editor.action.triggerSuggest)` (**Trigger Suggest**) and you will see a context specific list of suggestions.

 ![Try Suggestions](images/javascript/trysnippet.png)

-Selecting the snippet with `tab` results in:
+Selecting the snippet with `kbstyle(Tab)` results in:

 ![Try Result](images/javascript/tryresult.png)

 >**Tip:** You can add in your own User Defined Snippets for JavaScript.
 See [User Defined Snippets](/docs/customization/userdefinedsnippets.md) to find out how.

 ## ES6

 VS Code supports ES6 (ECMAScript 6, the latest update of JavaScript) and understands the new ES6 syntax elements and their semantics.
 If you set the `target` in `jsconfig.json` to `ES6` then you get suggestions for ES6 types, like `Promise`, `Set`, `Map`, `String.startsWith`.

 We have a sample on GitHub that shows off some of the ES6 love in VS Code: